arc360alt/ArcWeb/README.md

 * but if u have any problems
 * report them to me lol

+# Updates in 1.0

+* is Now Chromium Baised
+* Updated to R126
+* New Logos Added
+* Evrything has changed

 ![image](https://github.com/arc360alt/ArcWeb/assets/155182753/a66dac6c-fc3e-4cb9-b231-ddf196dc68b2)

 ## By arc360 and The Chromium Team